frank-a-i/weather-influence-on-music/PROJECT.md

 ![Distribution of artists](./analytics/artist_distribution.png)

-As by their nature, it expectedly shows that the ones from the pop-genre stand out the most frequently in their amount of references.
+As by their nature, it expectedly shows that the ones from the pop-genre stand out as the most frequent ones in their amount of references.
 But it also points out a rather broad spectrum, when looking at artists like *Korn*, *Aha*, or *Bob Marley*.
 Which stands for a good learning basis to achieve a general understanding than being focused on a few sub-groups.

 ### Song descriptors